Welcome to the video lesson section of my site.

 Below you’ll find links to a selection of my video lessons, on this page from my time with iDrum Magazine.

-All these video lessons are 20 – 30 minute lessons, all have accompanying notation, and either excerpts or full tracks (minus drums) available.
-Any issues downloading the notation, please email me at firstname.lastname@example.org & I’ll email you the notation PDF.
+All these video lessons are 20 – 30 minute lessons, all have accompanying notation and either excerpts or full track (minus drums) backing tracks available.
+Please email me at firstname.lastname@example.org with any requests for notation for any of the lessons below.

 In lesson one we look at groove construction, analysis of sticking patterns and musical application.

 In lesson two we continue our exploration of groove construction, analysis and application but with a different groove and style, and in a slightly different context, including how to get multiple sounds from one drum.

 In lesson three we expand our work on groove concepts with some double kick groove construction, looking at methods of practicing and playing broken 16th note double kick grooves under three different hand patterns. * This is part one of a two part lesson

 In lesson four we get our second dose of double kick groove construction, this time spicing things up with sextuplets. * Part two of two.

 In lesson five we apply a deconstructive approach to odd time signatures, I break down some odd time grooves, put them together and demonstrate ways of counting and then augmenting the patterns. * Part one of two.

 In lesson six we put all the parts together and complete the parts and track we started in issue five. *Part two of two.